LesleyLai/blog/contents/blog/from_vs_to_in_names/en.md

 ```

 As you can observe, the sequence isn't particularly intuitive.
 The code executes a transformation from "variable -> number -> canonical variable," but understanding it requires reading from the inside out, akin to unraveling a spiral.
 Reading inside out can be challenging.
-Despite my nearly decade-long experience with C and C++, I still struggle at times to decipher the inside-out syntax of C declarations.
+For example, despite my nearly decade-long experience with C and C++, I still struggle at times to decipher the inside-out syntax of C declarations.
 Others [share this sentiment](https://fuckingfunctionpointers.com/) as well.

 What if I change all the `to` to `from`?